OMNI-SLO-Monitoring/OMNI-overview-and-documentation/index.md

 As briefly touched on before, error observations are formed to logs containing necessary detail for thorough comprehension of the unwanted behaviour and sent to the message queue.
 The Issue Creator extracts logs from the Message Queue and converts them into issues that satisfy a predefined Issue Format.
 From there on, issues are dispatched to the API of a separate constituent of the Issue Management System and are exposed to further assessment and processing.

 ## 2. Monitoring Environment
-The Monitoring Environment in its entirety is composed of the Issue-Creating Monitoring System and the auxiliary services.
+The Monitoring Environment in its entirety is composed of <em><strong>omni</strong></em>, the Issue-Creating Monitoring System, and the auxiliary services.
 This section offers in-depth understanding of each unit's functionality and usage.

 ### 2.1 Monitored Services
 The three services form the periphery of the central Monitoring System.
 They possess the ability to interact with each other by sending requests and responses through HTTP  and are chiefly designed to establish a tangible deployment environment for the Monitoring System.
 Hence, failure in behaviour can be elicited with selected services to examine the Monitoring System.